Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Are chassis, axles, and the tongue covered by a mobile home warranty?

 No. These structural and transport components are universally excluded from home warranty coverage.
 The chassis (steel frame), axles, wheels, and tongue (tow hitch) are considered transport infrastructure, not home systems.
-A home warranty only covers functioning systems and appliances inside the living space.
+Even structural warranties from companies like 2-10 HBW only cover load-bearing components "from the frame up," not the transport gear below.
 If these components fail, you would need to seek repair through a mobile home structural specialist or a separate insurance policy.

-How much does a home warranty for a mobile home cost per month?
+How much does a home warranty for a mobile home cost per month in 2026?

-Most mobile home warranty plans cost between $30 and $70 per month, or roughly $360 to $840 per year.
-Service call fees typically range from $75 to $150 per claim.
+Most mobile home warranty plans cost between $30 and $85 per month in 2026, with the average landing around $54 per month according to industry data.
+Service call fees typically range from $75 to $125 per claim.
 Basic appliance-only or systems-only plans land at the lower end, while comprehensive combination plans with add-ons can push costs higher.
-These rates are generally comparable to — or slightly less than — warranties for traditional site-built homes.
+These rates are generally slightly less than warranties for traditional site-built homes, which now average closer to $73 per month.

 Can I get a warranty on an older mobile home built before 1976?

 Yes, but it is more difficult.
 Pre-1976 mobile homes face greater scrutiny because they do not carry a HUD seal and were not built to modern safety codes.
 Some providers will still offer coverage but may require a home inspection, impose higher premiums, or limit coverage to appliances only.
-Keeping thorough maintenance records and addressing known issues before applying will improve your chances of securing comprehensive coverage.
+Pairing a home warranty with a specialty insurer like Foremost or American Modern (both of which cover mobile homes of any age) gives older mobile homeowners the most complete protection.

 Compare Home Warranty Options in Ohio